Great Naktong Offensive: Yongsan

-On the morning of September 1 the 1st and 2nd Regiments of the KPA 9th Division, in their first offensive of the war, stood only a few miles short of Yongsan after a successful river crossing and penetration of the US line.
+On the morning of September 1 the 1st and 2nd Regiments of the KPA 9th Division, in their first offensive of the war, stood only a few miles short of Yongsan after a river crossing and penetration of the US line.
 The 3rd Regiment had been left at Inch'on, but division commander Major General Pak Kyo Sam felt the chances of capturing Yongsan were strong.
 As the KPA 9th Division approached Yongsan, its 1st Regiment was on the north and its 2nd Regiment on the south.
 The division's attached support, consisting of one 76 mm artillery battalion from the KPA I Corps, an antiaircraft battalion of artillery, two tank battalions of the KPA 16th Armored Brigade, and a battalion of artillery from the KPA 4th Division, gave it unusually heavy support.
 Crossing the river behind it came the 4th Division, a greatly weakened organization, far understrength, short of weapons, and made up mostly of untrained replacements.
 A captured KPA document referred to this grouping of units that attacked from the Sinban-ni area into the Naktong Bulge as the main force of KPA I Corps.
 Elements of the 9th Division reached the hills just west of Yongsan during the afternoon of September 1.

 On the morning of September 1, with only the shattered remnants of E Company at hand, the US 9th Infantry Regiment, 2nd Infantry Division had virtually no troops to defend Yongsan.
 Division commander Major General Keiser in this emergency attached the 2nd Engineer Combat Battalion to the regiment.
 The US 72nd Tank Battalion and the 2nd Division Reconnaissance Company also were assigned positions close to Yongsan.
 The regimental commander planned to place the engineers on the chain of low hills that arched around Yongsan on the northwest.
 Disorganized US forces were ordered to pull back to Yongsan.
 The road to Miryang came south out of Yongsan, bent around the western tip of this mountain, and then ran eastward along its southern base.
 In its position, they not only commanded the town but also its exit, the road to Miryang.
 The KPA had also approached Yongsan from the south.
 That night KPA soldiers crossed the low ground around Yongsan and entered the town from the south.